Gabby Allen Flaunts Tight Figure In Mint Sport Bra And Bike Shorts

-British stunner Gabby Allen is wowing her 1.1 million Instagram followers with a new workout video.
-The Challenge: Double Agents star shared a lengthy post to her timeline on January 9 where she compelled her fans to complete a Saturday fitness challenge.
+British stunner Gabby Allen wowed her 1.1 million Instagram followers with a new workout video.
+The Challenge: Double Agents star shared a lengthy post to her timeline on January 9 in which she compelled her fans to complete a Saturday fitness challenge.
 The blond shared eight different workouts for her followers to do in as many rounds as possible.

 In her post, Gabby shared a short video clip of each of the drills, showing her supporters the form they needed to get the job done right.
-She performed moves like knee lifts, squats, burpees, and plank jacks all while sporting a mint-colored ensemble.
-The reality star wore a sports bra with matching bike shorts which showed off her enviable physique.
+She performed moves including knee lifts, squats, burpees, and plank jacks all while sporting a mint-colored ensemble.
+The reality star wore a sports bra with matching bike shorts, which showed off her enviable physique.

 In under an hour, the post had over 7,000 likes and dozens of comments.
 Gabby's supporters complimented her in the comments section while also asking her about the routine and some of her fitness gear.